Ripple and Ethereum are 2 of the most promising projects in the blockchain space today despite existing on opposite ends of the spectrum.

 Ripple is a fixed supply — but Ripple Labs holds uncirculated Ripple in escrow

 A small amount of Ripple is destroyed with each transaction, making Ripple a shrinking supply — albeit by minuscule amounts relative to the overall supply, which includes the Ripple still held in escrow.
 One hundred billion Ripple coins exist, with about 38 billion of those in circulation.

 Building a position in Ethereum is easy.
 Ethereum can be purchased with a credit or debit card as one of a handful of coins available on Coinbase and GDAX, Coinbase’s trading platform.
 Ripple is available through some smaller exchanges, some of which require Bitcoin or Ethereum to purchase Ripple.
 Purchasing Ripple isn’t quite as straightforward as purchasing Ethereum, but active cryptocurrency investors shouldn’t find any difficulty in navigating transactions.

-Both Ripple and Ethereum share enthusiastic markets, with investors propelling the value of the cryptocurrencies from relative obscurity into the top three of all cryptocurrencies.
+Both Ripple and Ethereum share enthusiastic markets, with investors propelling the value of the cryptocurrencies from relative obscurity into the top 10 of all cryptocurrencies.
 For ease and inconvenience of transactions, it’s hard to beat Ethereum and its easy access on exchanges such as Coinbase.

 - News & Show Highlights